Is texting while driving still a concern?

 While texting and driving continues to rise and remain a concern, research around smartphone use while driving from State Farm® shows that other mobile web services are being accessed at higher rates.
 These other behaviors may pose a concern in the battle against distracted driving.
 In a recent distracted driving survey, the company found that overall usage of mobile devices while driving is up.
 The only decrease was talking on the hand-held phone.
 In 2020, they found that 18% of respondents also play games while driving.

 Texting while driving has evolved into mobile web use while driving

-Texting while driving still a concern for small businesses with drivers
+Texting while driving still a concern for businesses with drivers

-- Distracted driving is the cause of 1 in 4 fleet crashes.
+- Distracted driving is one of the leading causes of fleet accidents.

 - Texting while driving can result in driver disqualification and penalties up to $2,750 for drivers and $11,000 for employers.

 What can you do about texting while driving and mobile web use?

 Get to know the distracted driving laws in your state.
 Distracted driving threatens the lives of many drivers, passengers and pedestrians every day.
 However, you can help fight against distracted driving by avoiding dangerous habits such as texting while driving or accessing your mobile phone while driving, among other risky behaviors.